 Working abroad – what a wonder it is.
 In this blog I hope to bring you ideas and general tips to help the process, along with nuggets of knowledge, experiences and tales from individuals around the world who have found jobs out there or are offering jobs themselves.
 These are the best sources of information and inspiration.
 I am looking for people to interview so please let me know if you are happy to take a bit of time to share your stories and I will send some questions your way.
-You can get in touch via the blog.
+You can get in touch via the blog or my Twitter account.
 Thanks folks.

 Looking back, travelling has always been in my bones but the joy of setting up camp somewhere by working, with fun little adventures flowing from here, are in my eyes, the best.
 This love for combining work and travel came when I was 18: fresh out of school, in the Autumn of 2005, I headed for the beautiful and intriguing New Zealand.
 Planning was at a minimum, partly as that is the way I seem to do things, but also due to the fact that the 3 months prior to flying, were filled with 3 jobs, leaving spare seconds in short supply.
 I left with £600 in my bank and in my mind, many ideas but no set plans.